pbl0/pablo-blog/_posts/pi-manjaro-server.md

 ## Why Manjaro?
 After trying [DietPi](https://dietpi.com/) and completely breaking the system after I did something wrong while updating it, I decided to try Manjaro ARM instead, which was super easy to set up.
 I know that neither Manjaro nor Arch are meant to be used on a server system, but it's been working fine on my Raspberry Pi4 for almost 2 years.

-While Manjaro offers access to [AUR](https://aur.archlinux.org/) packages I've decided to use docker instead for packages that aren't on Manjaro repos.
+While Manjaro offers access to [AUR](https://aur.archlinux.org/) packages I've decided to use docker instead for packages that aren't available on Manjaro repos.

 ## Configuration